-Expected Utility Theory (EUT) and Cumulative Prospect Theory (CPT) face problems explaining preferences of long-term investors.
+Cumulative Prospect Theory (CPT) is able to explain the demand for investment products with simple guarantees, but it can not explain the popularity of guarantees with lock-in features.
 Previous research motivates that the subjective utility of a long-term investment also depends on interim value changes.
 Therefore we propose an approach that we call Multi Cumulative Prospect Theory.
 It is based on CPT and considers annual changes in the contract values.
-As a first application we can show that in contrast to EUT and CPT, this approach is able to explain the demand for guaranteed products with lock-in features, which in this framework generate a higher subjective utility than products without or with simpler guarantees.
+We can show that this approach is able to explain the demand for guaranteed products with lock-in features, which in this framework generate a higher subjective utility than simpler products.

-Keywords: Behavioral Insurance, Prospect Theory, Guaranteed Products
+Keywords: Behavioral Insurance, Prospect Theory, Guaranteed Products, Myopic Loss Aversion